-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs are common; standing dead shrub canopy material may be as much as 15% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers. - 14.
-Average percent litter cover (%) and depth (in): Between plant interspaces (± 25%) and litter depth is ± 1⁄4 inch. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through mid-June) ± 275 lbs/ac; Spring moisture significantly affects total production.
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs are common; standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<15%) have dead centers. - 14.
+Average percent litter cover (%) and depth (in): Between plant interspaces (± 10%) and litter depth is ± 1⁄4 inch. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through mid-June) ± 150 lbs/ac; Spring moisture significantly affects total production.
+Favorable years ± 300 lbs/ac and unfavorable years ± 75 lbs/ac.

 - 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders on this site include cheatgrass and medusahead. - 17.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders on this site include cheatgrass, Russian thistle and annual mustards. - 17.
 Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
+Little growth or reproduction occurs in drought years.